 Turf Magazine says that in 2014, the average owner income was $53,323 a year (see the full article here).
 Here are a few systems that company owners often use to figure out their salaries.

 Paying Yourself Last:

 Many entrepreneurs in the Green Industry start their companies without figuring out their salary – they just expect to live off of any extra money they have once the company’s bills are paid.
 This can result in a lot of confusion between what are the company’s assets and the owners assets.

 It is a good idea to start with a small salary knowing that your company will grow and pay more in the future if you can invest larger sums of money now.
 Many business owners start with as little a salary as $24,000 a year.
 However, if you combine all your money in one banking account that can make it very difficult to track your business expenses versus personal expenses and can make it hard to grow as a company and possibly get you in trouble with the IRS!
 Always make sure that you run separate accounts for your business and personal expenses.

 Paying Yourself A Percentage:

-A mowing company in the South can plan on paying their owner 35% of revenue when they just start up because they have little or no overhead costs and fewer issues with work slowing down each winter.
-When the company is working out of a garage they have almost no overhead costs – once the company grows to $400,000 a year or so the overhead costs increase dramatically because of renting a shop, more equipment, more maintenance fees and etc. You can try to pay yourself based on a percentage of your revenues but realize that the percentage needs to be re-evaluated as you grow in size.
-Also be careful of how much you pay yourself in the off-season depending on where you live.
+A mowing company in the South can plan on paying their owner 35% of revenue when they first start up.
+This is because they have little or no overhead costs and fewer issues with work slowing down each winter.
+When the company is working out of a garage, they have almost no overhead costs.
+Once the company grows to approximately $400,000 a year the overhead costs increase dramatically because of renting a shop, more equipment, more maintenance fees among others.
+You can try to pay yourself based on a percentage of your revenues but realize that the percentage needs to be re-evaluated as you grow in size.
+Also, be careful of how much you pay yourself in the off-season depending on where you live.
 The spring brings lots of business but also lots of costs for equipment, maintenance and more so don’t blow your money over the off-season.